 Causal discovery refers to identifying cause-and-effect relationships (i.e., smoking causes cancer) from either online experimentation (Aral & Walker, 2010) or from observational data.
 The challenge is to distinguish true causal relationships from mere statistical correlations.
 One approach is to use quasi-experimental designs (QEDs), which take advantage of circumstances in non-experimental data to identify situations that provide the equivalent of experimental control and randomization.
-Jensen et al. (2008) propose a system to discover knowledge by applying QEDs that were discovered automatically.
-More recently, Oktay et al. (2010) applies three different QEDs to demonstrate how one can gain causal understanding of a social media system.
+Jensen, Fast, Taylor, and Maier (2008) propose a system to discover knowledge by applying QEDs that were discovered automatically.
+More recently, Oktay, Taylor, and Jensen (2010) apply three different QEDs to demonstrate how one can gain causal understanding of a social media system.
 There is also another causal discovery technique for linear models proposed by Wang and Chan (2010).
 The challenge remains of how to extend these techniques to apply to a broader range of relational data.